getdave/grunt-deployments/README.md

 ## Contributing

+Contributions to this plugin are most welcome.
+This is very much a Alpha release and so if you find a problem please consider raising a pull request or creating a Issue which describes the problem you are having and proposes a solution.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History